Nazek-Altayeb/FoodTrack_Assessment/README.md

 # Test scenario
 1. Run the server `python manage.py runserver`
-2. With the use of Postman  API hub , add the following `/stores` to the given link
+2. With the use of Postman  API hub , add the following `/stores` to the given link.
     - choose GET, as a result all items will be listed in JSON format.
     - choose GET and add `/<int>` : `the int must be an existing store-Id` to the existing link , as a result only the mean item details will be displayed.
     - choose POST, enter a new store details except the `Ids`, as a result a new store is created and displayed as well in the response area.